elgomatiae/muslim-space-app-ofjmxk/GOOGLE_SIGNIN_SETUP.md

    - Open your app
    - Go to the Profile tab
    - Click "Continue with Google"
-   - You should see the native Google Sign-In screen
+   - A browser window should open with the Google Sign-In page
    - Sign in with your Google account
+   - The browser will redirect back to your app
    - You should be signed in successfully! 🎉

 ---

 ## 🐛 Troubleshooting

-### Error: "No ID token received from Google"
+### Error: "Failed to get Google sign-in URL"
-- ✅ Make sure you replaced `'YOUR_WEB_CLIENT_ID_HERE.apps.googleusercontent.com'` in `AuthContext.tsx`
+- ✅ Make sure Google OAuth is enabled in Supabase Dashboard
-- ✅ Make sure the Web Client ID is correct
+- ✅ Make sure you added the Client ID and Secret to Supabase
+- ✅ Click **Save** in Supabase Dashboard
 - ✅ Restart your Expo development server

 ### Error: "Invalid client"
-- ✅ Check that all THREE Client IDs are added to Supabase's "Authorized Client IDs" field
+- ✅ Check that the Web Client ID and Secret are correct in Supabase
-- ✅ Make sure there are no extra spaces in the Client IDs
+- ✅ Make sure there are no extra spaces in the credentials
-- ✅ Make sure the Client IDs are separated by commas
+- ✅ Make sure you're using the **Web** Client ID, not Android or iOS

 ### Error: "Redirect URI mismatch"
 - ✅ Make sure `https://teemloiwfnwrogwnoxsa.supabase.co/auth/v1/callback` is in Google Console's authorized redirect URIs
 - ✅ Make sure there are no trailing slashes

-### Android: "Google Play Services not available"
+- ✅ Make sure the URL is exactly as shown (no typos)

+### Browser doesn't open
-- ✅ Make sure you're testing on a real device or an emulator with Google Play Services
+- ✅ Make sure you have internet connection
-- ✅ Update Google Play Services on your device
+- ✅ Try restarting the Expo development server
+- ✅ Check the console logs for any error messages

-### iOS: Sign-in doesn't work
+### Browser opens but doesn't redirect back
-- ✅ Make sure the iOS Client ID is correct
+- ✅ Make sure the `scheme` in `app.json` is set to `"natively"`
-- ✅ Make sure the Bundle ID matches: `com.anonymous.Natively`
+- ✅ Try closing and reopening the app
+- ✅ Check if you're testing on a physical device or emulator

 ---